holgerl/hilvl/README.md

 ### Map

-This is a simple key-value map
+This is a simple key-value map.

 ```javascript
 @ var myPlayer =